 The below documents are a collection of contacts, funding information and lessons learnt from the project team.
 Do you have an idea that could make us even more effective?
 Please get in touch!

-Polar Funding information 2020 –The funding information document is not an exhaustive list of money, but it is a repository of funding, that lists which organizations fund fellowships, grants or bursaries that enable people to engage with polar science activities or attend polar conferences.
+- Polar Funding information 2020 –The funding information document is not an exhaustive list of money, but it is a repository of funding, that lists which organisations fund fellowships, grants or bursaries that enable people to engage with polar science activities or attend polar conferences.

-Journeys into Polar Science–UK Polar Horizons Programme recorded talks
+Journeys in Polar Science playlist–UK Polar Horizons Programme recorded talks

 The below playlist contains talks presented to and by the DiPSI Polar Horizons Programme participants.
 These talks highlight different journeys, new and seasoned, in Polar Science.

 In the below talk, Ben Merrick, Commissioner of the British Antarctic Territory, shares the experiences of his journey as a blind person and leading disability role model in ‘Diversity, Leadership and how to bring people on the journey with you – even to Antarctica’

 The role of citizen science – counting seals from space

 PhD student Prem Gill counts seals from space.
 In December 2019 ten UK undergraduate students took part in a volunteering project to count seals from space.
 Social media and non-traditional pathways were used to reach out to BAME STEM students who had not been in touch with polar science before, and invite them to participate.

 Monitoring Antarctic seal populations can indicate changes in the Antarctic ecosystem’s status and health.
 Using a database of satellite images of sea ice and seals, a group of non-expert volunteers conducted seal counts.
 They were compared to the expert counts to determine variance and confirm the suitability of applying citizen science at larger scales.
 Find out more about the research through this link.